tflpd/Log-Structured-Merge-tree/README.md

-# LSM Tree Implementation
+# Adaptive Range Scan LSM Tree

-Contributor: Chengjun Wu, Thanasis Filippidis
+Contributors: Chengjun Wu, Thanasis Filippidis
 -------------------------------------------------------------

 - What to expect?
 Our system only uses C++ standard libraries and googletest as external libraries, depending largely on the codes written on our own.
-We also explore the usages of make and cmake to bring cross-platform convenience as IDE compilation somehow get stuck when transplanting codes to another platforms.
+We also explore the usages of make and cmake to bring cross-platform convenience as IDE compilation somehow could lead to issues when transplanting codes to another platforms.

 - How to compile & run?